Natan19/Natan19/README.md

 👨‍💻 21 Years old Developer
 🎓 Studying Computer Science here in Brazil at Universidade do Sul de Santa Catarina.
-🚧 **What I'm up to:** Currently focusing on strenghtening my coding and english skills.
+🚧 **What I'm up to:** Currently focusing on strenghtening my coding, math and english skills.